shellfly/algo/README.md

 ## Note

 Unlike Java or Python which you can put `main` function in a file directly.
-In go the `main` function has to be in the `main` package and it's conventional to put it in the **cmd** directory.
+In `go` the `main` function has to be in the `main` package and it's conventional to put it in the **cmd** directory.
-To test each algorithm/data structure, instead of running the file directly, you have to run the file under **cmd** directory.
+To test each algorithm(data structure), instead of running the file directly, you have to run the file under **cmd** directory.

 ## Index